 In the afternoon, your body’s core temperature, muscle strength, and endurance reach a peak level.

-Therefore, in the late afternoon or evening, you began to sweat more and your ability to perform higher-intensity exercises increases, causing you to burn more calories.
+Therefore, in the late afternoon or evening, you began to sweat more, and your ability to perform higher-intensity exercises increases, causing you to burn more calories.

 According to a research study by the Journal of Sports Science, afternoon and evening are when people’s reaction time is at its best.

-At these times also, there is increased stamina and endurance for workout involving high-intensity interval training.
+At these times also, there is increased stamina and endurance for a workout involving high-intensity interval training.
 Another study that was published in Applied Physiology, Nutrition, and Metabolism shows that evening training may lead to better gains in muscle mass.

 Recall that gain in muscle mass causes your body to burn more calories, which leads to weight loss.